microsoft/FILM/VaLProbing/README.md

 ## VaL Probing

-The following guidance will help you to reproduce our results on VaL Probing mentioned in the paper and construct your own probing data.
+The following guidance will help you to reproduce our results on VaL Probing mentioned in the paper or construct your own probing data.

 ### To Reproduce Our Results